-We will receive net proceeds of approximately \$30.2 million (or \$35.1 million if the underwriters exercise their over-allotment option) from the sale of the 1,600,000 common units offered by this prospectus, after deducting underwriting discounts and estimated offering expenses.
-We intend to use \$5.0 million of the net proceeds of this offering to repay our subordinated debt in full and \$25.2 million to repay a portion of our borrowings under our bank credit facility.
-We will use any net proceeds from the exercise of the over-allotment option to further repay borrowings under our bank credit facility.
+We estimate that we will receive net proceeds of approximately \$32.5 million from the sale of the 1,054,741 common units by us, together with a capital contribution from our non-managing general partner of approximately \$0.7 million to maintain its 2% general partner interest in our partnership, assuming an offering price of \$33.00 per unit and after deducting underwriting discounts and estimated offering expenses.
+We intend to use all of the net proceeds of this offering to repay a portion of our borrowings incurred in connection with the acquisition of IPC and Pro Gas under our bank credit facility.
+We will use the net proceeds from any exercise of the overallotment option to further repay borrowings under our bank credit facility.

-Our subordinated debt bears interest at 9% per annum and matures on January 12, 2004.
-As of June 30, 2001, total borrowings under our credit facility were approximately \$71.5 million and had a weighted average interest rate of 7.14%.
-The credit facility has a maturity date of January 10, 2004.
-We incurred all of our debt to fund our acquisitions and for working capital purposes.
+As of May 21, 2002, total borrowings under our credit facility were approximately \$133.1 million and had a weighted average interest rate of 4.19%.
+The credit facility has a maturity date of December 20, 2004.
+We incurred all of our debt to fund acquisitions and for working capital purposes.